Municue

 Consent Agenda

-Authorization to accept a $200,124.42 federal cybersecurity grant from DHS/FEMA through the Texas Homeland Security Grants Division for the Next Generation Firewall Project, along with a $62,538.88 local cash match from the Data Services Fund, for a total program cost not to exceed $262,663.30.
+Authorizes acceptance of a $200,124 federal cybersecurity grant from FEMA/DHS through the Texas Homeland Security Grants Division to implement a Next Generation Firewall Project, with a required $62,539 local cash match for a total project cost of $262,663.

 Authorize (1) the acceptance of a grant from the U.S. Department of Homeland Security, Federal Emergency Management Agency through the Texas Office of the Governor - Homeland Security Grants Division